Major League Baseball

 1. Aaron Judge's disappearing act

 It's extremely difficult to believe the Yankees will force this World Series to go the distance, much less win, without the MVP version of Judge.
 For the second straight day, the Dodgers' starting pitcher completely neutralized Judge's bat.
 Game 1 starter Jack Flaherty and Game 2 starter Yoshinobu Yamamoto combined to strike out Judge five times in six at-bats and didn't allow him to reach base.
-Yamamoto especially looked confident facing the player who recorded the highest OPS (1.159) in baseball in the regular season.
+Yamamoto especially looked confident facing the player who recorded the highest OPS (1.159) in baseball this season.

 ADVERTISEMENT

 Judge is now 1 for 9 with six strikeouts in the Fall Classic.
 He's 6-for-40 in this postseason with 19 strikeouts to accompany just two home runs and six RBIs.
-Within a span of a few weeks, he's gone from being the best hitter in the universe to waving at offspeed pitches like he's an automatic out.
+Within the span of a few weeks, he's gone from being the best hitter in the universe to waving at offspeed pitches like he's an automatic out.

 The Yankees have had a hard time publicly admitting that Judge is missing pitches in the postseason that he would normally get to.
 Whether it's the long layoff before the playoffs began or the break between the ALCS and the World Series, it seems entirely plausible that the lack of everyday at-bats and games have messed up Judge's timing.
-That could be why he finally broke out in Game 3 of the ALCS against the Guardians with a game-tying two-run home run off top closer Emmanuel Clase.
-If he just needs time to warm up, then he could have a huge week ahead of him when the Series goes to the Bronx on Monday.
+That could be why he finally broke out in Game 3 of the ALCS against the Guardians with a game-tying two-run home run off star closer Emmanuel Clase.
+If Judge just needs time to warm up, then he could have a huge week ahead of him when the Series goes to the Bronx on Monday.
 With a championship on the line, the Yankees can only hope that's the case. — Deesha Thosar

 2. Time to give Tommy Edman his flowers